Skip to content

 Distributed Workers

-When the action sub-DAG runs on a distributed worker, Dagu transfers the materialized workspace bundle through the coordinator.
-The child worker does not need the action repository checked out in its DAG directory, but it does need access to any runtime dependencies the action itself uses, such as network access for first-time tool or package downloads.
+The child worker does not need the action repository checked out in its DAG directory.
+It does need access to anything the package workflow uses at runtime, such as network access for first-time tool or package downloads.

 Released under the MIT License.